Epizootic hemorrhagic disease: History

 Epizootic hemorrhagic disease has been around for many years.
 EHD is thought to have been first found and tracked back to around 1890, and has been responsible for die-offs of many different species across North America.
 Diseases such as blackleg, blacktongue, bluetongue, mycotic stomatitis, or hemorrhagic septicemia were thought to have been the cause of many of these die-offs.
 After further analysis, the true causative agent was never confirmed.
 After further review of the case history and other telltale signs and lesions, seasonal occurrence, and lack of a bacterial agent suggest that they might have been EHD.
+Current research is focused on the elucidation of mechanisms governing differences in response to EHDV among populations of white-tailed deer.
+Direct experiments have suggested that regional differences in response to EHDV may be tied to differences in maternal antibodies and innate resistance to EHDV between northern and southern subspecies of deer.
+Researchers in 2023 found that two single nucleotide polymorphisms had significant differences in frequency between EHD-positive and EHD-negative deer, suggesting a genetic component in susceptibility to EHDV.